 The growth of a person’s retirement fund depends, in part, on the direction of interest rates.
 While low-interest-rate environments may be great for younger individuals looking to borrow, they aren’t ideal for older folks who are looking to save their hard-earned money, especially in conservative investments.
 Banks and other financial institutions usually pay low returns when prevailing interest rates are low.

 What lower interest rates have done is force investors close to or in retirement to take on more equity risk to get the returns they need to live the life they want to live.
 And Risk is defined as account value variability.
-This is what Magellan Financial’s Retirement is For Living approach is all about: Helping clients design a portfolio that better positions them to get 4% returns in a 2.5% world.
+This is what Magellan Financial’s Retirement is For Living approach is all about.
 Low rates make planning more important as the investor should know how much risk they need to take to reach their retirement goals.

 The Specter of Rising Inflation